-As the lines go straight across from one edge to the other, there is no need to worry about starting and finishing invisibly.
+As the lines go straight across from one edge to the other, there is no need to worry about starting and finishing invisibly – just begin stitching on the spare wadding just outside the patchwork.
 Another advantage for a large quilt is that it does not need to be constantly turned around under the machine.

 There are a number of grid patterns that can be used: straight, diagonal (sometimes called cross-hatching or square diamonds), double diagonal or hanging diamonds.

-It is surprising what a difference the direction of the grid makes.
+Isn’t it surprising what a difference the direction of the grid makes?